romilly/pi-towers-workshop/README.md

 ## Publication process

-I'm writing the workbook as a mind map (see Content.mm in this GitHub project).
+I'm writing the workbook as a mind map (see plan/Content.mm in this GitHub project).

 I will then use my fm2md python script to convert the mindmap to Markdown in the format required by Leanpub.